pgooch/critique/readme.txt

 == Changelog ==

+#### 1.3.4
+ + Confirmed WordPress 4.3 compatibility.
+ + Fixed a bug that could cause a divide by 0 notice to show.
+ + Fixed a bug that would cause it to render the overview on a single page when "Show overall average in short posts" was selected.
+ + Added (microdata)[https://schema.org/Review] for reviews if the Overall is enabled.
+Changes to this feature will be implemented based on feedback.
+#### 1.2.3
+ + Added support for shortcodes to display the critique score box and the option to disable the default score box placement.
 #### 1.1.3
  + Fixed a bug that would cause extra backslashes in the style and script paths (although style and scripts still loaded properly).
  + Added pointer styles to the admin side review selection boxes to make it more appeant you can click on them to select a score.